jorruior/RiboTransPred/README.md

 # RiboDeepPred
-RiboDeepPred is a deep neural network for predicting Ribo-seq signal from DNA sequence, RNA-seq coverage. uORFevo is a series of tools to replicate the analyses of X.
+RiboDeepPred is a deep neural network for predicting Ribo-seq signal from DNA sequence, RNA-seq coverage. uORFs contains the lists of uORFs used in the original publication.

 RiboDeepPred includes code adapted from Translatomer by xiongxslab, licensed under the MIT License.